top of page

 • Ankles

 Try a simple 5–7 minute routine in the morning or before workouts.
-Think of it like brushing your teeth, just for your joints.
+Think of it like brushing your teeth, but for your joints.

 3. Build Better Balance to Stay Injury-Free